AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: Introduction

 Concretely, our goal is to adapt a trained semantic segmentation model to a new target domain given only its trained parameters and unlabeled target data.
 The absence of source data for regularization makes this source-free adaptation setting very challenging and highly susceptible to divergence from original task training, leading to catastrophic performance loss.

-Recent work has proposed parameter constrained self-training as a means to source-free domain adaptation.
+To address the challenging nature of this task, recent methods have introduced complex multi-part solutions: Liu~\emph{et al.}~\cite{liu2021sourcefree} propose an approach combining attention, knowledge distillation, self-training, and patch-level self-supervised learning, whereas Fleuret~\emph{et al.}~\cite{fleuret2021uncertainty} propose combining entropy regularization with feature corruption using multiple auxiliary decoders.
+These methods introduce several hyperparameters which make them challenging to tune, particularly so in the absence of any labeled data whatsoever.

+In contrast, an alternative line of work has focused on a remarkably simple solution: parameter constrained self-training.
 For example, Test-time adaptation by entropy minimization or TENT~\cite{wang2021tent}, constrains optimization to only update the model's batch-norm parameters (both affine and normalization), and self-trains on unlabeled target data by minimizing a conditional entropy~\cite{grandvalet2005semi} loss.
 By keeping all other parameters frozen, TENT is able to prevent task drift in the source-free adaptation setting.

 While TENT leads to modest performance improvements on standard domain shifts, it performs self-training on \emph{all} model predictions.
 Under a domain shift, many of the model's predictions may initially be incorrect, and entropy minimization encourages the model to increase its confidence even on such incorrect predictions!
-As a result, unconstrained self-training leads to error accumulation~\cite{chen2019progressive,jiang2020implicit,prabhu2020sentry}, particularly on categories on which the source model does poorly to begin with (See Fig.~\ref{fig:teaser}).
+As a result, unconstrained self-training leads to error accumulation~\cite{chen2019progressive,jiang2020implicit,prabhu2020sentry}, particularly on categories on which the source model does poorly to begin with.

-To address this, we propose \emph{selective} self-training -- specifically, we first identify pixel predictions with a high likelihood of being correctly classified, and only self-train on those.
-Naturally, identifying such reliable pixels is challenging without access to labels -- while one may use model confidence, predictive distributions from deep networks are often miscalibrated under a domain shift~\cite{snoek2019can}, and relying solely on them for selection degrades performance.
-We instead propose a novel self-supervised selection criteria that combines \emph{pixel-level predictive consistency} with model confidence.
+To address this, prior work has proposed \emph{selective} self-training on instances deemed \emph{reliable} via model confidence~\cite{tan2019generalized} or consistency under random image augmentations~\cite{prabhu2020sentry}.
+However, model confidence from deep networks is known to be miscalibrated under a domain shift~\cite{snoek2019can}, and the suitability of augmentation consistency for semantic segmentation has not been previously studied.
+We propose a novel selection strategy that combines pixel-level predictive consistency across diverse, automatically generated target image views with per-class confidence.